Blog

 • Do you have alternatives?

-This is where Business Interruption Insurance, and appropriate limits, becomes critical.
+This is where business interruption coverage becomes critical.

-Crime and fraud limits should be set based on cash flow impact, not frequency.
-Ask yourself:
+Crime and fraud limits should be based on cash flow impact, not frequency.

 • What level of fraud loss would materially hurt the business?